jhowluna/jhowluna/README.md

-- 👋 Hi, I’m Jhonatan Luna
+- 👋 Greetings!
+I am a seasoned data scientist with a proven track record of six years in the field, specializing in artificial intelligence.
-- 👀 I’m interested in Artificial Inteligencia, Machine learning and statistics
+- 👀 Strongly Interested in Artificial Intelligence, Machine learning and statistics
-- 🌱 I’m currently learning statistics aplied
+- 🌱 Currently learning
-- 💞️ I’m looking to collaborate on cognitive systems
+- 💞️ Looking to collaborate on cognitive systems
 - 📫 How to reach me - jhonatansilvaluna@gmail.com

 # 👋 Hi there

-I'm Jhonatan Luna, a professional specialized in Data Science, with a solid academic background and a postgraduate degree in statistics.
-I have expertise in Artificial Intelligence and Machine Learning, with a strong interest in applying these skills to solve complex problems and extract valuable insights from data.
+I'm Jhonatan Luna, a professional specialized in Data Science, with a solid academic background and a postgraduate degree in statistics, and AI enthusiast who believes in the transformative potential of this technology.
+I've seen firsthand how AI can revolutionize industries, from healthcare to finance.
+If you're ready to harness the power of data and AI to drive your business forward, let's connect.
-My professional journey has been focused on exploring the potential of data to drive decision-making.
-As an expert in Artificial Intelligence and Machine Learning, I have developed and implemented predictive models and machine learning algorithms in several applications.
-I have experience dealing with large and complex datasets, as well as expertise in advanced techniques such as neural networks, natural language processing, reinforcement learning, LLM, generative AI, among other technologies.
-I am a curious and results-oriented professional, always looking to improve my skills and keep up with the latest trends in the field of Data Science and Artificial Intelligence.
-I am passionate about finding innovative solutions to complex challenges and I am always looking to apply my knowledge and contribute to challenging projects.

 # 🚀 Expertise

+My career has been meticulously shaped around the power of artificial intelligence.
+With deep dives into neural networks, deep learning frameworks, and reinforcement learning, I've developed AI-driven solutions that push the boundaries of what's possible.
+From crafting intelligent chatbots that replicate human interaction to designing image recognition models that streamline operations, my focus has been on harnessing AI for tangible results.

 # 💻 Tech Stack